I have wide ranging research interests, but my current projects include:

 Formalization and Mathematization in Economics

 It is often said that economics is “too formalistic,” but what this means is interpreted in many different ways.
 This project draws on foundations of mathematics, axiomatization in science, feminist philosophy, and epistemologies of ignorance to give a novel interpretation to questions about the benefits and risks of formalization.
-For example, I use philosophy of applied mathematics to develop the idea that questions about the mathematization of economics can be understood as questions about the aptness of the idealizations necessary for applying the mathematical tools in question [preprint] and I use feminist epistemology to consider the evaluation of simple, highly idealized models used in the social science context.
+For example, in one paper, I use philosophy of applied mathematics to develop the idea that questions about the mathematization of economics can be understood as questions about the aptness of the idealizations necessary for applying the mathematical tools in question.
+And in another, I use feminist epistemology to consider the evaluation of simple, highly idealized models used in the social science context.

 My first book Moral Reasoning in a Pluralistic World (McGill-Queen’s University Press, 2015) addresses the question: How should we reason morally in a pluralistic world, in which we share multiple values (honesty, fairness, benevolence etc.) but interpret and prioritize these in different ways?